CTF-handbooks/.github/profile/README.md

 ## :information_source: About

-This organisation is a collection of handbooks for [Capture the Flag game]'s main server related tasks.
+This organisation is a collection of handbooks for [Capture the Flag game](https://github.com/MT-CTF) (main server) related tasks.

 ### :file_folder: Repositories